Programming in teams, working on larger systems, keeping code healthy

 Network clients that do things sequentially are implicitly limited by network latency, because that is the amount they will sit around just waiting.

-It may be that any single client can get no more than 50 req/s (because it was elsewhere on the internet), but the system you're requesting things from could reach 5000 req/s if only you pointed enough distinct clients at it.
+It may be that any single client can get no more than 50 req/s to a single client (purely because it was elsewhere on the internet), but that same system could reach 5000 req/s if you pointed enough distinct clients at it.

 Measuring rate when you wanted to measure latency